 - a) Arrange to send one official transcript from each college attended to: Office of Admissions, GRADUATE, University of Southern California, 3601 South Flower Street, Room 112, Los Angeles, CA 90089-0915.
-(See online application to access cover sheet.
-The cover sheet is not required but is recommended as an aid to for Admissions to match your transcript to our application.). b) Also upload relevant transcripts (unofficial or online copies are acceptable) in your online application for department initial review purposes.
+(See online application to access cover sheet).
+The cover sheet is not required but is recommended as an aid for Admissions to match your transcript with our application.). b) Also upload relevant transcripts (unofficial or online copies are acceptable for initial review) as supporting documents online.

 - Arrange to have an official copy of your General GRE test scores sent by ETS.
 (ETS Institution code: 4852, Department Code: 2001 or 2016).
 The subject exam is not required.
-If your score was sent only to the Institution code but not to the department, please send a hard copy of your scores to the Department of Psychology (see item # 11 below).
+If your score was sent only to the Institution code but not to the department, please send a hard copy of your scores to the Department of Psychology (see item # 11).

 - Please upload your CV/resume in the Employment Information Section.

 - International students must submit a TOEFL or IELTS exam (Institution Code 4852).
 Go to this website for details and exceptions: http://www.usc.edu/admission/graduate/international/englishproficiency.html

 - WARNING: Once you submit your online application, you can no longer upload items and most areas of the application will be unavailable for update.
-If you wish to submit additional supporting documents, please send those items to the Department of Psychology (item # 11 below) or contact Irene Takaragawa Graduate Advisor, at 213-740-2205 or firstname.lastname@example.org.
+If you wish to submit additional supporting documents, please send those items to the Department of Psychology (item # 11) or contact Irene Takaragawa Graduate Advisor, at 213-740-2205 or firstname.lastname@example.org.
 Please note that the Recommender section will always be available to add recommenders or resend the request for a letter of recommendation.